Teaching

 The discipline of Science and Technology Studies attempts to look critically at the broad impact of science and technology on the world.
 It asks what the human costs of research and development are and what the human impact is on that research and development.
 Science does not exist in an isolated bubble, it is both informed by and informs the society in which it is being done.

 This course investigates different ways of defining and doing science, the historical and political significance of various technologies, and the deeper meaning of abstract notions like “truth” and “goodness”.
-Students endeavor to develop a greater appreciation and understanding of the many different perspectives that are brought to bear on scientific and technological decision-making and to begin envisioning a more diverse range of possibilities for future technoscientific design and innovation.
+Students are tasked with developing a greater appreciation and understanding of the many different perspectives that are brought to bear on scientific and technological decision-making and to begin envisioning a more diverse range of possibilities for future technoscientific design and innovation.

 Artificial Intelligence and the Human Mind